About Us

 Pay What You Can Peer Support is a non-profit organization born out of a desire to have

-low barrier mental support available to whoever needs it.
+low barrier mental support available to whomever needs it.
 PWYCPS offers online, peer support groups that span a broad variety of topics, from specific diagnoses to more general issues that people often struggle with.
 Humans crave connection and that is getting harder to find.
-Pay What You Can Peer Support connects you with others who can relate, from the comfort of your home.
+Pay What You Can Peer Support connects you with others who can relate to you, from the comfort of your home

 Our Mission